Bell scripts are placed in the same directory

 The login logic is completely encapsulated inside the script.
 It can use predefined hard-coded logins, it can have it's own database or users/logins, or, which is better, it can use Active Directory.
 The framework is unaware of what method is used.

-When login is successful (second example),
+When login is successful (second example), the script should

-semicolon-separated list of security "groups".
-That list is passed to
+security "groups".
+That list is passed to every other script, so

-every other script, so any script can decide if an operation should be
+any script can decide if an operation should be denied or not.

 You can put AD group names as is, but usually such group names are

-long and might change, so it makes sense to 'translate' them with some
+long and might change, so it makes sense to 'translate' them with

 The second line in the cortege for the root element.
-Corteges
+Corteges are

-are explained below, they are used to define tree's contents.
+explained below, they are used to define tree's contents.

-In this example there are 2 scripts, but
+In this example there are 2 scripts, but quite often there is

-quite often there is just one.
+just one.
 Why do we need more than one script?
+This is useful

-What happens if we run the script?
+happens if we run the script?

-All scripts have 4 parameters: user, group (list of
+All scripts have 4 parameters: user, group (list

-groups created once for the session by login.ext), name
+of groups created once for the session by login.ext), name

 of the caller element and tags.